Bhola in Bollywood

-Bhola In Bollywood is a Hindi multistarrer comedy-drama film of Bollywood directed and produced by Sumbul Gazi.
-This film was released on 15 October 2004 under the banner of Pedhiwala Entertainer.
+Bhola In Bollywood is a Hindi comedy-drama film directed and produced by Sumbul Gazi.
+This film was released on 15 October 2004 under the banner of the Pedhiwala Entertainer.
 The film was a box office failure.

 Plot

-Bhola Prasad is a simple and honest young man who lives in a village of Bihar.
+Bhola Prasad is a simple and honest young man who lives in a village in Bihar.
 One day he goes to his maternal uncle in Mumbai for a better future.
-Upon arrival in the city, all his belongings are stolen, he becomes helpless, but finds his uncle finally.
+Upon arrival in the city, all his belongings are stolen; he becomes helpless but finds his uncle finally.
 He realises that his uncle is also in a needy situation, searching for a job.
-Bhola decides to enter into Bollywood to become a film hero.
+Bhola decides to enter Bollywood to become a film hero.
 After a few days, Bhola and his uncle learn that it is not an easy task to be a hero in the Bollywood film industry.
 He meets Raveena, a young lady from America who aspires to become a Bollywood star.
 The film ends when they become stars for the same movie after a failed romance.